logo

 “I think so,” I replied in a hollow voice.

 I groaned painfully and tried to imagine a scene where a stark-naked young woman beat an almost seven-foot-tall lad on the head with a sex toy.
-At the same time, my own head hurt terribly, and I wondered if the same thing had happened to me.
+At the same time, my own head hurt badly, and I wondered if something similar happened to me.
 I felt sick and disorientated.

 “Did you do this to him?”
 I asked, astonished and still not believing it, but then I noticed a hammer near the man’s feet that was heavy enough to crack the toughest coconut.
 It was covered in blood, and it explained everything.